srish-ravenclaw/BlogApp/README.md

 **How to use**

-On the main you would be able to see all the posts which has been created(and are not deleted) -> On the left side of each page, there is a button named Demo Blog.
+On the main page you would be able to see all the posts which has been created(and are not deleted) -> On the left side of each page, there is a button named Demo Blog.
 Clicking it, you will be redirected to the main page.
 ->On the right side there is a button named Create a New Post.
 Clicking it, you will be redirected to the page where you can create a post.
-  ->After creating the post, you will be redirected to that post.
+  1.After creating the post, you will be redirected to that post.
 If you want to edit or delete it then, there are respective buttons on the side.
-  ->Down the post, there is a button to comment on that post ->On the main page, if you will click on a particaular post title, then you will be redirected to the page of that post.
+  2.Down the post, there is a button to comment on that post ->On the main page, if you will click on a particaular post title, then you will be redirected to the page of that post.
 ->The total number of comments on that post would be visible, next to that post.